-1. Introduction
+1 Introduction

-This paper explores symbolic (in)equality in the context of public health by exploring how a group of biomedical doctors and waganga ('indigenous healers') in northern Tanzania navigated their professional identities in the context of a health initiative that aimed to encourage greater collaboration.
-Good working relations between biomedical doctors and healers are important to cultivate since, according to the World Health Organization (WHO) the ratio of biomedically-trained doctors and nurses to patients in Tanzania is 1:20,000 people, while the ratio of waganga to patients is approximately 1:350 people.
-In Tanga, the site of this study, Tanzanians rely on waganga even more, as the ratio of biomedical doctors and nurses to patients is even higher at an estimated 1:33,000 ((Kasilo et al. 2005; Mwakitwange & Bashemererwa 2008).
+This paper explores symbolic (in)equality in the context of public health by exploring how a group of biomedical doctors and waganga ('indigenous healers')

+The more common term traditional healers will be avoided here since it places healers who are working in the present within a framework oriented to the past and devoid of innovation or in northern Tanzania navigated their professional identities in the context of a health initiative that aimed to encourage greater collaboration.
+Good working relations between biomedical doctors and healers are important cultivate since, according to the World Health Organization (WHO) the ratio of biomedically-trained doctors and nurses to patients in Tanzania is 1:20,000 people, while the ratio of waganga to patients is approximately 1:350 people.
+In Tanga, the site of this study, Tanzanians rely on waganga even more, as the ratio of biomedical doctors and nurses to patients is even higher at an estimated 1:33,000 (Kasilo et al. 2005; Mwakitwange and Bashemererwa 2008).
 Because of their faith in healers, and due to long distances to biomedical clinics, poor roads, and the prohibitive costs of transportation, an estimated 60% of all Tanzanians visit healers as their first course of action when seeking out medical care (Mhame 2004).
 In the 1990s, a non-governmental organization (NGO) was formed in Tanga after a German doctor working there noted that many patients visited healers prior to visiting him.
 This doctor initiated a referral network with local healers and hospital workers who later established the Tanga AIDS Working Group (TAWG), an NGO dedicated to the prevention and treatment of HIV/AIDS.
 The nature of the communication among TAWG-associated healers and biomedical doctors and nurses who work at clinics and hospitals is the focus of this study.